collaborativebioinformatics/GeneVar/README.md

 *These are far from being set in stone, please update along the way.*

+We performed functional annotation of all variants using snpEff V4.3T and SnpEff using the GRCh38 database (including Nextprot and Motif), dbSNFP v2.9, dbSNP b150 GRCh38, and ClinVar GRCh38.
+We obtained population frequency estimates from gnomAD.
+To visualize the variant-level we used Genome Browser, we included coverage information from gnomAD database (123,136 exome sequences).
+We further integrated tissue-specific gene expression profiles for xxx tissues from the GTEx resource (https://gtexportal.org/home/datasets).

 ### Link dbVar SVs to genes

 - Input: